 - Rights-holders are concerned that the broadcast of their HD content in any part of the world should not devalue this content in other markets. - BBC negotiations for the acquisition of UK broadcast rights with individual rights-holders have highlighted concerns in relation to the free-to-air broadcast of their content within the UK (currently via satellite and cable).
-The BBC is also aware that other PSBs have experienced similar challenges in acquiring HD content from rights-holders. - To date, it has been possible to alleviate these concerns by making clear that the presence of content management systems on the Sky, Freesat and Virgin Media platforms ensures that HD content cannot easily be copied multiple times or uploaded to the internet. - However, during the course of these negotiations it has been made clear to the BBC by some rights holders that they would be unable to supply certain HD content early in its release 'window' to a free-to-air platform which did not provide a content management system.
-In particular, for content where the rights-holders are generating appreciable revenues from Blu-ray and pay-TV rights sales, they would not want the UK broadcast of this content on the Freeview HD platform to enable widespread unsanctioned internet distribution or multiple copying of this content. - Similarly, it is also possible that the BBC would find it more difficult to secure coproduction funding for high-value HD programmes were there no controls on this content following its broadcast within the UK.
+The BBC is also aware that other PSBs have

+- experienced similar challenges in acquiring HD content from rights-holders. - To date, it has been possible to alleviate these concerns by making clear that the presence of content management systems on the Sky, Freesat and Virgin Media platforms ensures that HD content cannot easily be copied multiple times or uploaded to the internet. - However, during the course of these negotiations it has been made clear to the BBC by some rights holders that they would be unable to supply HD content to a free-to-air platform which did not provide a content management system.
+Similarly, it is possible that the BBC would find it more difficult to secure co-production funding for high-value HD programmes were there no controls on this content following its broadcast within the UK.